ndhieunguyen/ndhieunguyen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-He is an AI researcher with an excellent bachelor’s degree in AI from FPT University.
-He is skilled in research, data collection, model building, and result evaluation.
-He is dedicated to pushing boundaries in AI and seeking impactful projects.
+I am currently a `first` year Master Student at the [Department of Integrative Biotechnology](https://skb.skku.edu/eng_gene/index.do), [College of Biotechnology and Bioengineering](https://biotech.skku.edu/eng_biotech/index.do), [Sungkyunkwan University (SKKU)](https://www.skku.edu/eng/), Republic of Korea.
+I graduated as `valedictorian` with an excellent bachelor’s degree in `Information Technology`, majoring in `Artificial Intelligence` from [FPT University](https://hcmuni.fpt.edu.vn/).
+I am skilled in research, data collection, model building, and result evaluation.
+I am dedicated to pushing boundaries in AI and seeking impactful projects.

-Research interest: `Artificial Intelligence`, `Machine Learning`, `Deep Learning`, `Computer Vision`, `Image processing`
+Research interest: `Artificial Intelligence`, `Machine Learning`, `Deep Learning`, `Computer Vision`, `Natural Language Processing`

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.